Rewriting with Acyclic Queries: Mind Your Head: The Rewriting Problem

-\begin{proof} We first show, by a reduction from the three-colouring problem, that it is \classNP-hard to test whether, for an \emph{acyclic} Boolean conjunctive query $Q_1$ and a Boolean conjunctive query $Q_2$, whether $Q_1\contained Q_2$ holds.\footnote{We think that this is folklore knowledge but could not find a reference for it.}
+\begin{prop} $\rewrprobk{\CQ^0}{\ACQ}{\CQ}$ and $\rewrprobk{\ACQ^0}{\CQ}{\CQ}$ are \classNP-complete, for every $k\ge 3$.
+This even holds for Boolean queries, view sets with only one Boolean view and a schema with two relations of maximum arity 3. \end{prop} \begin{proof} The upper bound holds thanks to \autoref{theo:np-complete}.
+For the lower bound, we first show, by a reduction from the three-colouring problem, that it is \classNP-hard to test, for an \emph{acyclic} Boolean conjunctive query $Q_1$ and a Boolean conjunctive query $Q_2$, whether $Q_1\contained Q_2$ holds.\footnote{We think that this is folklore knowledge but could not find a reference for it.}

 To this end, let $G$ be an undirected graph without isolated vertices and self-loops (i.e.\ edges of the form $(v,v)$).
 With each vertex $v$ of $G$ we associate a variable $x_v$.
 We define $Q_2$ to be the Boolean conjunctive query with head $H()$ that consists of all atoms $E(x_v,x_w)$ such that $(v, w)$ is an edge in $G$.
 The Boolean query $Q_1$ is defined by the rule